paorazio/website/content/authors/admin/_index.md

     url: https://www.tu-chemnitz.de/wirtschaft/jpvwl/index.php.en

 # Short bio (displayed in user profile at end of posts)
-bio: My research interests include the role of central banks and financial regulators and supervisors in creating a stable financial system and transitioning to a low-carbon economy.
+bio: Macro-financial risks | Financial stability | Climate-Related Financial Policy Index (CRFPI) My research interests include the role of central banks and financial regulators and supervisors in creating a stable financial system and transitioning to a low-carbon economy.

 # Interests to show in About widget
 interests: